centrahq/api-documentation/pages/03.fe-development/01.fe-elements/docs.md

 This means you should redirect the visitor to the URL provided, the payment page of Payex.
 The `paymentReturnPage` and `paymentFailedPage` in the request is where the visitor will return after the payment at Payex.
 You must have these pages in your front end.

+[notice-box=alert]
+The `paymentReturnPage` should always collect all URL-parameters from both the query string in the URL and the POST-data and send it to Centra.
+This is the way to validate if the payment went through successfully or not.
+Some payment methods will use POST-data instead of sending back the parameters as query string parameters, so it is important that your page can handle POST requests as well.
+[/notice-box]

 When the customer ends up on `paymentFailedPage`, you know that payment failed.
 When the customer ends up on `paymentReturnPage`, you **must** ask the API if the payment was a success, because it can still fail.
 You do this by forwarding the GET and POST variables that the visitor had when it accessed the paymentReturnPage to the API:

 [POST /payment-result](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/post_payment_result) request: